Repeating fast radio bursts produced by a strange star interacting with its planet in an eccentric orbit: comparison with FRB 180916

 \section{comparison with FRB 180916}

 FRB 180916 is a periodically repeating FRB source.
-Till the end of 2021, a total of 44 bursts have been detected from this source \citep{2022Mckinven}.
-During the active state, an event rate of about $0.9^{+0.5}_{-0.4}$ bursts per hour is reported \citep{2020Chime}.
-A period of $16.35 \pm 0.18$ days is found in its activities, with a $\sim 5$ day active window in each period \citep{Chime/Frb2020Natur}.
+Till the end of 2021, a total of 44 bursts have been detected from this source \cite{2022Mckinven}.
+During the active state, an event rate of about $0.9^{+0.5}_{-0.4}$ bursts per hour is reported.
+A period of $16.35 \pm 0.18$ days is found in its activities, with a $\sim 5$ day active window in each period \cite{CHIMEFRB:2020bcn}.
+Some plausible models have been proposed to explain this periodic behavior of FRB 180916 \cite{LiQC2021,Sridhar2021}.